Cruisin’ the 50’s Newburyport 2022

 Cruisin’ the 50’s Classic Cars to Drive You Wild

-Cruisin’ the 50’s is a free event open to all.
+Cruisin’ the 50’s is a free event open to all and hosted by The Greater Newburyport Chamber of Commerce.
 Enjoy beautiful classic cars in the picturesque historic downtown of Newburyport, MA.
 State Street, Pleasant Street and Inn Street will be open to pedestrians only and classic cars will also be parked on other surrounding streets as well.
-If necessary, the rain date for this event is Tuesday, August 29th.
+If necessary, the rain date for this event will be held the following Thursday, August 18th from 5pm until 8pm.

 *Professional photography by Visual Storyteller and Documentary Photographer Ben Savoie.